 To be clear, the best high end credit cards aren't necessarily the most exclusive credit cards.
 Being hard to get does not automatically make a card one of the highest end options.
 But a stellar credit profile still is required to be in the running for the highest end credit cards.

 The difference is that qualified applicants who get approved for one of the highest end credit cards will find themselves with credit limits, benefits, and rewards that are far superior to what's available from a regular, everyday credit card.
 In other words, the highest end credit cards are at the intersection of the best credit card offers on the market and the most prestigious options.

-The best luxury credit card is Chase Sapphire Reserve® because it has an initial bonus worth up to $900 in travel, gives a $300 annual travel credit, and provides a complimentary airport lounge membership.
+The best luxury credit card is Chase Sapphire Reserve® because it has an initial bonus worth up to $1,200 in travel through Chase, gives a $300 annual travel credit, and provides a complimentary airport lounge membership.
 But luxury comes at a cost, and Chase Sapphire Reserve charges a $550 annual fee.

 But the most famous of all luxury cards is the Centurion® Card from American Express.
 Also known as the “Black Card,” it’s invite only, so not just anyone can apply.
 Not a ton is known about it other than that.
 Fortunately, there are plenty of other luxury credit cards to consider, too.

 When you’re comparing luxury credit cards, the devil is in the details.
 There are plenty of cards with luxury prices but pedestrian perks.
 So, you need to make sure the rewards and benefits that you get far outweigh the cost.